Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/data-control.md

     }
     ```

-2. Implement the consumer application:
+2. To implement the consumer application, follow the steps below:

-    1. In case of SQL-type data, the consumer sends requests for the insert, select, update, and delete operations to the provider, and receives the result as a response from the provider:
+    1. In the case of SQL-type data, the consumer sends requests for the insert, select, update, and delete operations to the provider, and receives the result as a response from the provider:

         ```csharp
         public class App